Ardriaxv/ED-Coriolis-Analyzer/README.md

 This tool lets you:

 - Paste a Coriolis JSON export
-- Auto‑fill all ship stats instantly
+- Auto fill all ship stats instantly
 - Run a full build analysis
 - Open the exact same build back in Coriolis
 - Avoid the “stock ship” issue caused by missing build codes